“Communities and countries and ultimately the world are only as strong as the health of their women.”– Michelle Obama

 A woman’s body is delicate, complex, and interesting.
 Back in February 2020, I was diagnosed with having Adenomyosis.
-I have no clues about it.
-I was sad, confuse, and frustrated.
-I felt like I’m the unluckiest among the unluckiest.
-Year after year, while I age, I am discovering new things in my body.
-The frustrating part is, these are abnormalities.
+I have no clue about it.
+I was sad, confused, and frustrated.
+I felt like I was the unluckiest among the unluckiest.
+Yet, year after year, while I age, I am discovering new things in my body.
+The frustrating part is, that these are abnormalities.

-From the year 2017 up to late 2019, I battled with my health, trying to regain my physical fitness.
-As a married woman in my mid-30’s, one of my dreams is to bear life within me.
+From 2017 up to late 2019, I battled with my health, trying to regain my physical fitness.
+As a married woman in my mid-30s, one of my dreams is to bear life within me.
 But I just can’t because I’m dealing with hormonal imbalance, HPV 66, and iron deficiency.
-In late 2019, I thought I am starting to win the battle.
-I feel revitalized, happy, confident, and I can see that I’m physically fit.
+Finally, in late 2019, I thought I was starting to win the battle.
+I feel revitalized, happy, and confident, and I can see that I’m physically fit.
 I started doing the everyday things I usually do without any health problems.
 The only missing part is my hubby, who is working from abroad.
-We are so excited to see and be with each other this June 2020 to try to continue and build our future finally.
+We are so excited to see and be with each other this June 2020 to finally continue and build our future.

 Until I found out that I have Adenomyosis.
 So, questions flux in my mind.

 Adenomyosis happens when the lining of the uterus becomes thicker than usual.
 During my monthly period, my doctor explained that the blood flowing in my uterus has cells within it.
 And some of those cells don’t come out as period but rather break through the uterus wall and stay and grow there, making my uterus lining thicker than usual.
 Having an enlarged uterus can cause painful and heavy periods, which I am experiencing.

 What are the signs of having Adenomyosis?